 13.8 Headings to clauses are inserted for convenience only and shall not affect the interpretation or construction of these Terms and Conditions.

 13.9 If there is a conflict between the provisions of the documents which together form the Contract, the order of priority shall be: (i) these Terms and Conditions; (ii) the Sample Submission Form; and (iii) and other document referred to therein.

 AAH means Avacta Animal Health Limited (company number: 03879639) whose place of business is at Unit 651, Street 5, Thorp Arch Estate, Wetherby, West Yorkshire, LS23 7FZ, England;

 AAH Improvements means any and all Intellectual Property Rights comprised in or arising directly, indirectly, under or in connection with AAH’s Background IPR;

-Applicable Law means (including without limitation) the Veterinary Surgeons Act 1966; Animal Welfare Act 2006; Animal Health Act 1981; Animals (Scientific Procedures) Act 1986; Data Protection Act 1998, General Data Protection Regulation 2016 together with: (i) any and all statutes or proclamations or any delegated or subordinate legislation; (ii) any applicable and enforceable European Union right to the extent it applies in the United Kingdom; (iii) any applicable guidance, direction, determination, standards, regulatory requirements or regulatory approvals or approvals; and (iv) any applicable and binding judgment of a relevant court of law; applicable in any Relevant Jurisdiction in each case from time to time.
-Any reference to any statute or statutory provision shall;
+Applicable Law means (including without limitation) the Veterinary Surgeons Act 1966; Animal Welfare Act 2006; Animal Health Act 1981; Animals (Scientific Procedures) Act 1986; the Data Protection Legislation together with: (i) any and all statutes or proclamations or any delegated or subordinate legislation; (ii) any applicable and enforceable European Union right to the extent it applies in the United Kingdom; (iii) any applicable guidance, direction, determination, standards, regulatory requirements or regulatory approvals or approvals; and (iv) any applicable and binding judgment of a relevant court of law; applicable in any Relevant Jurisdiction in each case from time to time.

 Background IPR means any and all Intellectual Property Rights in existence and owned by either party prior to the Contract (or arising during the term but entirely independently of the Goods and/or Services);